Qazeer/artefacts.help/pages/others/email_headers.md

 ---
 title: SMTP email headers
 summary: 'An email object contains an envelope and a content.
 The envelope is the information that the email client and server use to send the email to the correct recipient(s).
-The email content is composed of the header section and the email body.\n\n A number of email envelope and content headers are common / mandatory for the email lifecycle, and some headers can be of precious forensics value.
-Additionally, some headers are linked to optional security mechanisms (SPF, DKIM, and DMARC) that can help detect illegitimate / spoofed emails.'
+The email content is composed of the header section and the email body.\n\n A number of email envelope and content headers are common/mandatory for the email lifecycle, and some headers can be of precious forensics value.
+Additionally, some headers are linked to optional security mechanisms (SPF, DKIM, and DMARC) that can help detect illegitimate/spoofed emails.'
 keywords: SMTP, mail, email, envelope, content, headers, Message Transfer Agent, MTA, MAIL FROM, RCPT TO, Return-Path, From, Reply-To, SPF, DKIM, DMARC
 tags:
   - network
   - mailservers
 location: 'Email sender: Return-Path, From, and Reply-To headers.
 The Return-Path header can be protected against spoofing with SPF.
-The From header can be protected using DMARC (with SPF and / or DKIM).\n\n Originating server and MTA: Received header(s).\n\n Email legitimacy and anti-spoofing mechanisms, with associated headers:\n\n SPF: validate that the originating server is authorized to send emails for the sender domain.\n\n DKIM header: digitally sign (part of) the email using a public key associated with the sender domain.\n\n DMARC: extends SPF and DKIM by indicating to the receiver the actions to follow (block the email and notify an alerting address for example) if receiving an email with no or a failed SPK / DKIM authentication.
+The From header can be protected using DMARC (with SPF and/or DKIM).\n\n Originating server and MTA: Received header(s).\n\n Email legitimacy and anti-spoofing mechanisms, with associated headers:\n\n SPF: validate that the originating server is authorized to send emails for the sender domain.\n\n DKIM header: digitally sign (part of) the email using a public key associated with the sender domain.\n\n DMARC: extends SPF and DKIM by indicating to the receiver the actions to follow (block the email and notify an alerting address for example) if receiving an email with no or a failed SPK/DKIM authentication.
 Additionally, DMARC check the consistency of the domains from the "From" header, the DKIM signature, and the SMTP "MAIL FROM" command.'
 last_updated: 2024-08-09
 sidebar: sidebar
 permalink: email_headers.html